tofashish527/HobbyNest-Client-Side/README.md

 - User Authentication: Secure login and registration using Firebase authentication.
 - Create Hobby Groups: Users can create and customize their own hobby groups with details like name, category,   location, and more.
-- User can explore already created groups throgh groupdetails pages .
+- User can explore already created groups throgh groupdetails pages only he is already loggedIN as we used privateroute activities.
 - My Groups Dashboard: Logged-in users can view, update, and delete the hobby groups they have created.
 - Start Date Validation: Automatically prevents users from joining groups that have already started.